Enabling Fast Differentially Private SGD via Just-in-Time Compilation and Vectorization: Introduction

 \subsection{Results}

 We demonstrate that one can mostly eliminate the significant running time overhead of differentially private SGD by exploiting language primitives such as vectorization, just-in-time (JIT) compilation, and static graph optimization.
-These features are core primitives within JAX~\cite{FrostigJL18, BradburyFHJLMW18} and TensorFlow 2 (TF2)~\cite{AbadiBCCDDDGIIKLMMMSTVWWYZ16}, both tensor-processing libraries by researchers at Google.
-These frameworks combine JIT compilation backed by the Accelerated Linear Algebra (XLA)~\cite{XLA} compiler with auto differentiation for high-performance machine learning.
+These features are core primitives within JAX~\cite{FrostigJL18, BradburyFHJLMW18} and TensorFlow 2 (TF2)~\cite{tensorflow2015}, both tensor-processing libraries from Google.
+These frameworks combine JIT compilation backed by the Accelerated Linear Algebra (XLA)~\cite{XLA} just-in-time compiler (JIT) with auto differentiation for high-performance machine learning.
 As we will see, JAX is consistently the fastest method for running DPSGD, with running times comparable to the non-private case.
-Our custom TensorFlow Privacy (TFP) implementation (referred to as \ctfp), which takes advantage of new features in TensorFlow 2 as well as XLA, demonstrates similar performance to JAX and significantly outperforms the existing TFP library.
+Our custom TensorFlow Privacy (TFP) implementation (referred to as \ctfp), which leverages vectorization and XLA compilation in TensorFlow 2, demonstrates similar performance to JAX and significantly outperforms the existing TFP library.
+These changes have since been merged into TensorFlow Privacy.

-Our primary contributions are as follows: \begin{enumerate} \item We thoroughly benchmark several frameworks and libraries for DPSGD. \item We extend TensorFlow Privacy to support language features present in TF2 as well as XLA compilation, significantly improving its running time in most cases. \item We demonstrate that methods which use vectorization, JIT compilation, and static graph optimization are consistently the fastest and more memory-efficient: specifically, JAX and our modification of TFP. \item We find that, despite similarities in the compilation pipeline, JAX is generally faster than our customized TFP.
-We examine and discuss compiled XLA assembly to explain the discrepancy. \item We provide developers of DP machine learning libraries and frameworks with recommendations to optimize running time performance. \item Finally, we publicly release code to reproduce these experiments, as well as guide researchers and engineers in producing fast code for differentially private machine learning.
-Code is available at \url{https://github.com/TheSalon/fast-dpsgd}. \end{enumerate}
+Our primary contributions are as follows: \begin{enumerate} \item We thoroughly benchmark several frameworks and libraries for DPSGD. \item We extend TensorFlow Privacy to support TF2, more efficient vectorization, and XLA compilation, significantly improving its running time in most cases (referred to as \ctfp in this paper).
+We also contribute a variant of our implementation to TensorFlow Privacy, which is now the fastest DPSGD algorithm the library provides. \item We demonstrate that methods which use vectorization, JIT compilation, and static graph optimization are consistently the fastest and most memory-efficient: specifically, JAX and \ctfp. \item We find that, despite similarities in the compilation pipeline, JAX is generally faster than \ctfp.
+We examine and discuss compiled XLA assembly to explain the discrepancy. \item We provide developers of DP machine learning libraries and frameworks with recommendations to optimize running time performance. \item Finally, we publicly release code to reproduce these experiments, as well as guide researchers and engineers in producing fast code for differentially private machine learning. \anon{Code is available at \url{https://github.com/TheSalon/fast-dpsgd}.} \end{enumerate}

 Table~\ref{tab:headline} summarizes some of our experimental results, with median running time per epoch for a variety of settings.

 We observe dramatic improvements for embedding network and LSTMs~\cite{hochreiter1997long}, for the latter, potentially significant enough to bring LSTMs from impractical into the realm of feasibility.
 JAX is able to privately train these models $17$x and $50$x faster than the best alternative.\footnote{Note that a confirmed bug in TF2 currently prevents us from running \ctfp in these cases~\cite{embedxla}.} Examining the overhead due to privacy: JAX's running time increases by roughly $2$x, compared to factors closer to $10$x for alternatives.
 We take this as evidence that optimization and improvements to the core JAX framework (which is still relatively young) will translate to further advantages for private training.